-Our Altiplano Plant, which is in the operational stage, is strategically located within a historic mining district and although home to numerous mining operations, it is still unknown if the Company will be able to source a consistent supply of concentrates for the plant.
-Although the Altiplano Plant has been designed to operate as a cleaner and more economical facility, the Altiplano Plant has just commenced commercial operations.
-There is no guarantee that the Altiplano Plant will operate as designed, or that it will be able to operate at its designed capacity.
+Our Altiplano Plant, is strategically located within a historic mining district and although home to numerous mining operations, it is still unknown if the Company will be able to source a consistent supply of concentrates for the plant.
+During the year ended April 30, 2018, the Company has processed purchased concentrates at the Altiplano plant for revenue of \$6,802,000 (2017 - \$2,586,000), with the cost of purchasing concentrates of \$7,150,000 (2017 - \$2,151,000), for a net loss of \$348,000 (2017 - (435,000)).
+The net loss is due mainly to the fixed cost of the facility in light of the facility not achieving a break-even level of production from purchase and processing of concentrates and other materials.
+As the Altiplano facility is relatively new, management is still building supplier networks and relationships to purchase concentrate and other materials to increase production.
+Although the Altiplano Plant has been designed to operate as a cleaner and more economical facility, there is no guarantee that the Altiplano Plant will operate as designed, or that it will be able to operate at its designed capacity.
 There is no guarantee that the Altiplano Plant will operate as expected or that it will be profitable.